MAVFI: An End-to-End Fault Analysis Framework with Anomaly Detection and Recovery for Micro Aerial Vehicles: Error Detection and Recovery

 The Gaussian model parameters (i.e., mean, standard deviation) for each cGAD are estimated as following equations:

-where $k$ is the number of samples, $M_k$ is the mean value for the $k$ samples, and $S_k$ is an auxiliary term used in the computation of standard deviation $\sigma$.
+where $k$ is the number of samples, $M_k$ is the mean value for the $k$ samples, and $S_k$ is an auxiliary term used to compute standard deviation $\sigma$.
 At initialization, we introduce and set the terms $M_1 = x_1, S_1 = 0$.
-The model parameters are updated online with the recurrence formulas above for a new incoming data $x_k$~\cite{knuth2014art}.
+The parameters are updated online with the recurrence formulas above for new incoming data $x_k$~\cite{knuth2014art}.
 For $k \geq 2$, the standard deviation $\sigma$ can be derived by $\sigma = \sqrt{S_k/(k-1)}$.
 Whenever the value of the incoming data is \textit{n} sigma away from the mean value, the alarm of the cGAD will be raised.
-The number of sigma \textit{n} is a configurable variable that can be optimized based on the complexity of the flight task and environment.
-To ensure the Gaussian models have sufficient samples before starting anomaly detection, we first have the model updated with error-free training environments as presented in Section~\ref{subsec:setup}.
+The number of sigma \textit{n} is a configurable variable that can be optimized based on task complexity.

-\subsubsection{Autoencoder-based Anomaly Detection}
+\subsection{Autoencoder-based Anomaly Detection}

 Fig.~\ref{fig:Autoencoder-based} shows the Autoencoder-based Anomaly Detection (AAD).
-The AAD block collects the processed variables from all PPC stages as input.
+The AAD block collects the processed states from all PPC stages as input.
 An alarm will be raised and triggers the recomputation of the control stage if an anomaly is detected.
-The proposed autoencoder comprises an encoder with three fully connected layers and a decoder with two fully connected layers.
-The encoder has an input layer of 13 neurons, a hidden layer of 6 neurons, and an output layer of 3 neurons.
-The decoder has an input layer of 3 neurons, which takes the compressed data from the encoder, and an output layer of 13 neurons.
-The output of the decoder represents the reconstructed input data.
+The proposed autoencoder comprises an encoder with three fully connected (FC) layers of size 13, 6, and 3 neurons, and a decoder with two FC layers of size 13 and 3 neurons.
+The decoder takes the compressed data from the encoder and outputs the reconstructed input data.
 The reconstruction error is the difference between the input and output of the autoencoder.
-We use the mean squared error during the unsupervised training as the reconstruction error minimized by the Adam optimizer \cite{kingma2014adam}.
-At the inference phase, if the reconstruction error is beyond the threshold, the alarm will be raised.
-The threshold is the upper bound of the reconstruction error of the error-free golden run.
+We use the mean squared error during the unsupervised training as the reconstruction error minimized by the Adam optimizer.
+If the reconstruction error is beyond the threshold at the inference phase, the alarm will be raised.
+The threshold is the upper bound of the reconstruction error in the error-free run.